projectcalico/calico/master/getting-started/kubernetes/installation/hardway/configure-bgp-peering.md

 ```
 {: .no-select-button}

-Notice there are 4 BGP sessions, one to each other node in the cluster.
+Notice there are four BGP sessions, one to each other node in the cluster.
 In a small cluster, this
 works well and is highly resilient.
 However, the total number of BGP sessions scales as the square
 of the number of nodes, and in a large cluster this creates a lot of overhead.